 - To be a NYS resident for purposes of receiving this award, applicants who consider NYS their permanent home and who are either a U.S. citizen, qualified paroled refugee, or permanent resident alien must have resided in New York State for 12 continuous months prior to the term for which the award is being sought.

 - Am I eligible to receive an award if my parents relocated outside of New York State?

 - If you are claimed as a dependent by your parent(s) and your parent(s) resided in New York State for 12 or more continuous months at the time you applied for the Excelsior Scholarship, you will be determined to meet the NYS residency requirement.

 - How much income can my family earn to be eligible for an award?

 - Can I use my family's current income if it makes me eligible for the award?

-- Your family's current income or prior year adjusted gross income can be used to establish income eligibility if you, a parent or a spouse becomes disabled, divorced or separated or in the event of the death of a parent or spouse.
+Your family's current income or prior year adjusted gross income can be used to establish income eligibility only if you, a parent or a spouse becomes disabled, divorced or separated or in the event of the death of a parent or spouse.
 You can request a review of your eligibility by complete the Income Eligibility Form here.

 - Am I eligible to apply for the Excelsior Scholarship if I take remedial classes?